-- Nmprior (2010-current): This data file contains information about what people who are not occupants of motor vehicles (e.g., pedestrians and bicyclists) are doing prior to the crash.
+- Nmprior (2010-current): This data file contains information about the actions of people who are not occupants of motor vehicles (e.g., pedestrians and bicyclists) at the time of their involvement in the crash.
 There is one record per action and there is at least one record for each person who is not an occupant of a motor vehicle. - Safetyeq (2002-current): This data file contains information about safety equipment used by people who are not occupants of motor vehicles.
-There is one record per equipment item, and there is at least one record for each person who is not an occupant of a motor vehicle.
+There is one record per equipment item, and there is at least one record for each person who is not an occupant of a motor vehicle. - Vindecode (2013-current): This data file contains vehicle descriptors for all vehicles, mainly passenger vehicles, trucks and motorcycles, based on the vehicle's VIN which is decoded using the VINtelligence program.
+There is one record per vehicle.